cristiancristea00/rc-project/README.md

 - **Version 1** – Initial implementation of the project by transforming the reference C++ code into a Vitis project.
 - **Version 2** – Implement caching for the input image and the kernel matrix in BRAM memory to reduce the memory access time.
+- **Version 3** - Unroll the columns loop in the kernel matrix to increase the parallelism of the algorithm.